bandprotocol/bandpress/docs/bonding-curve.md

 - During community creation, the creator specifies the bonding curve of the community.
 This bonding curve stays with the community throughout its lifetime.

-- Whenever someone wants to buy community token, he or she sends BAND token as collateral to the bonding curve contract.
-The contract mints and sends back new community token so that the new token supply is consistent with the bonding curve.
+- Whenever someone wants to buy community tokens, he or she sends BAND token as collateral to the bonding curve contract.
+The contract mints and sends back new community tokens so that the new token supply is consistent with the bonding curve.

 - As the supply of the community token grows, the token becomes more expensive.
-This is due to that fact that bonding curve is designed to be [Convex Function](https://en.wikipedia.org/wiki/Convex_function).
+This is due to that fact that bonding curve is designed follow a [Convex Function](https://en.wikipedia.org/wiki/Convex_function).

-- On the other hand, anyone can sell buy sending community token back to the contract.
+- On the other hand, anyone can sell by sending communitys token back to the contract.
 The contract burns the token and returns back BAND so that the collateral BAND is consistent with the new supply.

 ## Bonding Curve Representation